-There are several reasons why long distance relationships occur.
-Often a couple become physically separated due to commitments such as work or family.
+There are several reasons why long-distance relationships occur.
+Often a couple becomes physically separated due to commitments such as work or family.
 This may be temporary, or during the week only, but it still has impacts on a relationship.
 Another is when two people meet but both live a long distance away from each other.
 This can happen if people meet at a function, such as a wedding or a party, or even while on holiday.
-Another reason for long distance relationships could be if the two people involved meet on an online dating service, such as Completely Free Dating, and both live a long way from each other.
+Another reason for long-distance relationships could be if the two people involved meet on an online dating service, such as Completely Free Dating, and both live a long way from each other.

 Communicate with each other

-For a long distance relationship to survive, there must be communication.
-Communication is vital prior and during a long distance relationship if it is to be successful.
+For a long-distance relationship to survive, there must be communication.
+Communication is vital prior to and during a long-distance relationship if it is to be successful.
 You must be open and honest with each other about your feelings and thoughts of the situation.
-Don't simply agree with your partner just to keep the peace; they may not want to hear your opinion, but it is important that you tell them and they listen, otherwise there will be resentment.
+Don’t simply agree with your partner just to keep the peace; they may not want to hear your opinion, but it is important that you tell them and they listen, otherwise, there will be resentment.

 While you and your partner are apart, it is important that you make every effort to communicate with each other.
 Don’t take the ‘out of sight, out of mind’ attitude.
 In order for your relationship to survive, communication is vital.
 There are several ways to stay in regular contact; you can talk on the phone, send text messages, send emails, write letters, send a present or even send a photo.
 These can be carried out on a daily basis, but not all at the same time.
 A daily text message will give you both something to look forward to.
 These ways of communication will help you to feel close and keep the emotional connection between you alive.
 However, sending too many letters, emails, text messages, and even phoning all the time isn’t healthy.
 You don’t want your partner to be fed up of your constant contact with them.
 Little but often is the best approach to go for.